kkeeth/riot-examples/README.md

 # Riot.js Examples

-This repo is recreated with [riotjs](https://riot.js.org/), referring to these examples.
+This repo is recreated some [vuejs examples](https://jp.vuejs.org/v2/examples/) and some [Svelte tutorial](https://svelte.dev/tutorial/) with [riotjs](https://riot.js.org/), referring to these examples.

 note: by using riot4